Local Origin of Hidden Symmetry in Rotating Spacetimes: Introduction

-The Kerr metric \cite{Kerr1963} is the canonical rotating solution of the Einstein equations and the universal exterior geometry of astrophysical black holes.
-Beyond its physical importance, Kerr spacetime is distinguished by a remarkable set of \emph{hidden symmetries} responsible for the complete integrability of geodesic motion and separability of field equations \cite{Carter1968,WalkerPenrose1970,FrolovKubiznak2007,Plebanski76,DietzRuediger1981}.
-These properties are commonly traced to the existence of a rank-2 Killing-Yano (or principal conformal Killing--Yano) tensor and the associated Petrov type~D structure~\cite{Goldberg62,Kubinznak2007,Frolov2007,Santillan:2011sh}, which generate the Carter constant and separability.
-In parallel, classical uniqueness theorems establish Kerr as the unique asymptotically flat, stationary vacuum black hole under suitable global assumptions such as regular nondegenerate horizons and analyticity \cite{Carter71,Robinson1975,Mazur2000,Chrusciel2012}.
+The Kerr metric~\cite{Kerr1963} is the canonical rotating solution of the Einstein equations, the universal exterior geometry of astrophysical black holes, and one of the most rigid structures in classical gravity.
+It is distinguished by hidden symmetries responsible for the Carter constant, complete integrability, and separability of geodesic and wave equations~\cite{Carter1968,WalkerPenrose1970,FrolovKubiznak2007,Plebanski76,DietzRuediger1981}, while its near-extremal throat exhibits a universal low-energy sector closely related to near-horizon Kerr/near-AdS$_2$ dynamics~\cite{Bardeen:1999px,Guica:2008mu,Castro:2010fd} and of direct relevance to the long-lived ringdown response of rapidly rotating black holes~\cite{Detweiler:1980gk,Yang:2013uba}.
+These features are usually regarded either as special properties of the Kerr solution itself, tied to Petrov type~D and Killing-Yano structure~\cite{Goldberg62,Kubinznak2007,Frolov2007,Santillan:2011sh}, or as consequences of global assumptions entering black-hole uniqueness theorems~\cite{Carter71,Robinson1975,Mazur2000,Chrusciel2012}.

+A more local question, however, is whether the Einstein equations already encode the kinematical core of this rigidity before asymptotic flatness, horizon regularity, or separability are imposed.
+In this paper, we show that, within a broad class of stationary axisymmetric geometries, the mixed Einstein equations enforce a nontrivial \emph{projective-Schwarzian constraint} that rigidly aligns the radial and angular sectors.
+The appearance of the Schwarzian derivative is especially notable because the same structure governs the universal boundary reparametrization sector of nearly-AdS$_2$ gravity and related low-energy holographic systems~\cite{Maldacena2016,Kitaev2018}.
+This identifies a local invariant precursor of Kerr-type separability and hidden symmetry, while also revealing the same geometric structure in the universal near-horizon sector relevant for near-AdS$_2$ physics and near-extremal gravitational ringdown.

-The hidden symmetries of the Kerr metric are traditionally viewed as consequences of global uniqueness or specific ans\"{a}tze.
-Yet the deeper question remains: \emph{why does this rigidity appears so universally?} We show that these features are not merely global artifacts but are encoded locally in the Einstein equations.
-We impose a \emph{local equilibrium condition}, requiring the Einstein tensor to be diagonal in a locally non-rotating orthonormal frame,
+To address this, we consider a stationary and axisymmetric metric ansatz~\eqref{metric:gen} and impose a \emph{local equilibrium condition}: the Einstein tensor is diagonal in a locally non-rotating orthonormal frame,

-For the stationary and axisymmetric ansatz~\eqref{metric:gen}, all mixed components vanish identically except $G_{\hat 0\hat 3}$ and $G_{\hat 1\hat 2}$.
-Hence the nontrivial content of Eq.~\eqref{key} reduces to this pair of constraints.
-These conditions already impose a highly constrained local structure on the geometry and do not require vacuum: they remain compatible with an arbitrary comoving stress-energy tensor whose mixed components vanish in the locally non-rotating frame.
+Importantly, this condition does not assume vacuum; it remains compatible with any comoving stress tensor whose mixed components vanish in the locally non-rotating frame.
+For the ansatz of interest, all mixed components vanish identically except $G_{\hat0\hat3}$ and $G_{\hat1\hat2}$, so the nontrivial content of Eq.~\eqref{key} reduces to this pair alone.